WalJT/IEEE-TeX-Template/README.md

 A document tepmlate in the format of an IEEE journal article.

-Does not conform 100% to IEEE guidelines, since I use it for University assignments, not actual journal articles (yet).
+Does not conform 100% to IEEE guidelines, as there are official templates for that purpose.
+This template aims to be a starting point for stand-alone documents with the visual style of such articles.